Find out when and how to apply to study abroad.

 Decisions are not based on a first-come-first-served basis.
 All applications are individually reviewed.
 Allocations are based on the student's suitability to that university and the quality of the application received.

 Allocations to certain popular institutions can be fiercely competitive.
 To increase your chances of studying abroad, list as many universities as your application allows.
+Make sure you’d be happy to study at any university you list.
 Remember that you can only include a maximum of two category A institutions.
 Find out each institution’s category by region.

 In some instances, we may arrange an informal interview before an allocation decision has been made.